JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 ## Introduction to the JemRF Smart Gateway

-The JemRF Smart Gateway is designed for increased data security by capturing and storing sensor data.
+The JemRF Smart Gateway is designed to increase data security by capturing and storing sensor data.
 It adds a time stamp and logs all measurements, keeping them until they are successfully reported to the monitoring server.

-It can operate without an Internet connection communicating with a private network server.
-It provides full management and monitoring capabilities to provide full control over its features and present the internal health of both the operating firmware and hardware.
+It can operate without an Internet connection and can communicate with a private network server.
+It provides full management and monitoring capabilities to provide full control over its features and present the internal health of the operating firmware and hardware.

 ## Features
 The Smart Gateway has expanded MQTT support with the addition of the SparkPlug B MQTT message protocol.
 It can detect and report operational issues to an MQTT Broker and provide an external open/close contact reflecting the gateway's health.